-Our doctors offer Non-Scalpel No-Needle Vasectomy at the Gentle Procedures Ireland vasectomy clinic.
-They believe it to be the least invasive method in practice today and is proud to offer a comfortable and convenient vasectomy experience for Irish men.
+Our doctors offer Non-Scalpel No-Needle Vasectomy at the Gentle Procedures Ireland vasectomy clinics.
+They believe it to be the least invasive method in practice today and are proud to offer a comfortable and convenient vasectomy experience for Irish men.

 Non-scalpel vasectomies at our clinics provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that non-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort.

 Gentle Procedures is a leader in the introduction of the non-scalpel no-needle vasectomy procedure.
 Our Irish surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.

 We offer the premium service of non-scalpel no-needle vasectomy with minimal wait time.

 Please contact us with your questions, or to book an appointment.
 You can also call us during clinic hours.

 For the very fastest service, please go ahead and register online now and we will call you back fast to schedule your appointment.